Impact Windows or Hurricane Shutters?

 Benefits of Impact Windows Vs Accordion Shutters

 It comes down to this I think.
 If you are replacing your home windows and you already have shutters, non-impact windows will be less expensive.
 They may be the correct choice for you.
-Conversely, the cost of non-impact window and hurricane shutter is about the same.
+Conversely, the cost of non-impact windows and hurricane shutters is about the same.
 Considering shutters have some downside, we recommend investing in impact windows.